Modeling the wall-slip in large eddy simulations with immersed boundaries: Introduction

 Recently, we have introduced a new framework for simulations of flows with IBs that is robust and accurate in DNS, does not require uniform grids, and offers a natural extension to WMLES \citep{daveVolumefilteringImmersedBoundary2023,kasbaouiHighfidelityMethodologyParticleresolved2025,daveCharacterizationForcingSubfilter2025}.
 In our framework, the IB bodyforce derives from applying a volume-filter to the Navier-Stokes equations, rather than numerical heuristics.
 Volume-filtering differs from conventional LES filtering only by its treatment of the solid-fluid interface.
 While this leads to the emergence of the IB bodyforce, it also leads to a closure problem: the subfilter-scale (SFS) tensor, resulting from volume-filtering the convective term, and the IB bodyforce itself are both unclosed.
 In \citep{daveVolumefilteringImmersedBoundary2023}, we showed that the SFS tensor can be neglected and the IB bodyforce can be closed using the no-slip boundary conditions for sufficiently small filters.
 This yields the DNS limit of the volume-filtering IB method which we showed to yield stable and accurate predictions for a wide range of problems with fixed, forcibly moving, and freely moving geometries, including dense and neutrally-buoyant particles \citep{daveVolumefilteringImmersedBoundary2023,kasbaouiHighfidelityMethodologyParticleresolved2025}.
 For filter sizes that are large compared to near-wall flow structures, modeling the SFS tensor and IB bodyforce is critical.
-In \citep{daveCharacterizationForcingSubfilter2025}, we applied the volume-filtering immersed boundary method to a pure advection equation with an immersed cylinder and shown that modeling the resulting SFS term improves the solution drastically at large filter sizes.
+In \citep{daveCharacterizationForcingSubfilter2025}, we applied the volume-filtering immersed boundary method to a pure advection equation with an immersed cylinder and showed that modeling the resulting SFS term improves the solution drastically at large filter sizes.

 In this study, we complete the extension of our framework introduced in \citep{daveVolumefilteringImmersedBoundary2023} to WMLES with immersed boundaries.
-This manuscripts deals primarily with wall-slip modeling on IBs using turbulence theory and explicitly filtered DNS data.
-A posteriori analyses are left for a follow-up study.
+This manuscript deals primarily with wall-slip modeling on IBs using turbulence theory and explicitly filtered DNS data to develop a framework for future work with IBMLES. \textit{A posteriori} analyses are left for a follow-up study.